Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Introduction

 \end{enumerate}

-There exist many versions of the calculations that relate negative magneto-resistance in Weyl \ra{ and }Dirac semimetals {and vector currents in QCD to the chiral magnetic effect \cite{Fukushima2008,Kharzeev2017,Stephanov2012ki,Burkov2014,Son2013,Gorbar2016,Gao2012,Lin2019,Hattori2016lqx,Huang2017}.
-In particular, the so - called chiral kinetic theory was used to obtain the similar result \cite{Son_2012,Stephanov2012ki,Gao2012,PhysRevB.96.235134,sekine2021axion} or analyze underlying quantum dynamics \cite{Hattori2016lqx,Lin2019}, as well as quasiclassical approaches \cite{Burkov2014,Son2013,Gorbar2016} } To the best of our knowledge all these calculations are based on various versions of the three mentioned above assumptions, which, in turn, have the status of hypotheses. \cor{It is worth mentioning that in $^3$He-A superfluid (where the quasiparticles are electrically neutral) there exists a special type of chiral magnetic effect due to emergent gauge field \cite{volovik2017chiral}.}
+There exist many versions of the calculations that relate negative magneto-resistance in Weyl and Dirac semimetals {and vector currents in QCD to the chiral magnetic effect \cite{Fukushima2008,Kharzeev2017,Stephanov2012ki,Burkov2014,Son2013,Gorbar2016,Gao2012,Lin2019,Hattori2016lqx,Huang2017}.
+In particular, the so-called chiral kinetic theory was used to obtain the similar result \cite{Son_2012,Stephanov2012ki,Gao2012,PhysRevB.96.235134,sekine2021axion} or analyze underlying quantum dynamics \cite{Hattori2016lqx,Lin2019}, as well as quasiclassical approaches \cite{Burkov2014,Son2013,Gorbar2016} } To the best of our knowledge all these calculations are based on various versions of the three mentioned above assumptions, which, in turn, have the status of hypotheses. {It is worth mentioning that in $^3$He-A superfluid (where the quasiparticles are electrically neutral) there exists a special type of chiral magnetic effect due to emergent gauge field \cite{volovik2017chiral}.}

 Eq. (\ref{EqRho5CME}) is obtained as the solution of a phenomenological kinetic equation that accounts for the chirality relaxation.
-This equation should appear as a certain approximation to the kinetic equation derived from the quantum kinetic field theory (also known as \cor{the} Keldysh - Schwinger technique).
+This equation should appear as a certain approximation to the kinetic equation derived from (non-equilibrium) quantum field theory, that can be addressed with {the} Keldysh--Schwinger technique (the Non-equilibrium Diagram Technique---NDT).

-In derivation of Eq. (\ref{EqMu5CME}) the naive continuum theory of non - interacting massless Dirac fermions is used.
-It assumes that the left - handed and the right - handed fermions exist separately in thermal equilibrium.
+In the original derivation of Eq. (\ref{EqMu5CME}) the naive continuum theory of non-interacting massless Dirac fermions is used.
+It assumes that the left-handed and the right-handed fermions exist separately in thermal equilibrium.
 Strictly speaking, this supposition is not correct due to the chiral anomaly.
-Therefore, Eq. (\ref{EqMu5CME}) might express the result for a semi - equilibrium steady state, rather than for the true equilibrium.
-The very notion of chiral chemical potential in this setup is not well - defined.
+Therefore, Eq. (\ref{EqMu5CME}) might express the result for a semi-equilibrium steady state, rather than for the true equilibrium.
+The very notion of chiral chemical potential in this setup is not well-defined.